 Cautions: This book has some very strong language in parts which the author later states he wants to not use.
 Also the topic of suicide is addressed.
-Thus, teenagers and older would most enjoy and appreciate this novel.

 Because is a very unique and inspiring book in many ways.
 For one thing, the simple but deep start of each sentence (“I want”) is a technique I have never seen used before.
 Also the author pours out so much emotion, fear, and hope into each word.
 As with poetry, even the smallest spacing of the paragraphs counts.
 All of it works together to create a beautiful work of art.
 Overall, I am so glad to have read this book and have learned more about myself in the process.